Patio Makeover on a Budget

 Rugs are the easiest way to define spaces.
 There have been SOOO many amazing outdoor rugs that have come on the market in the last few years.
 You can get one for less than $100 and they can be cleaned with a hose.

 I purchased an outdoor rug from World Market, which was on my front porch for a few years and relocated it to the back.
 The rug I have is no longer available but there are so many great outdoor rugs on the market like this one or this one and they are so inexpensive.
 This article has lots more information about choosing an outdoor rug.

 To round out the space I purchased the bicycle pillows from Home depot for $7 each.

 Plants can make a huge difference in outdoor and indoor spaces alike.
 What you decide to buy depends on the conditions in your area.

-I live in Texas and it was August when I wanted to sell our house, so whatever I purchased had to be heat tolerant.
+I live in Texas and it was August when I decided to makeover our patio to take advantage of sales.
+The plants I purchased had to be heat tolerant.
 That can drastically limit your options.
-I chose terracotta pots because they are porous and allow air and water to get through to the plant, and they are very affordable.
+I chose terracotta pots because they are porous and allow air and water to get through to the plant.
+As an additional bonus they are also very affordable.

 When I look at the space now, I wonder why I didn’t do this years ago.
-We might not sit out here, but there are so many places in our house that overlook this courtyard.
+There is so much of our house that overlooks this courtyard.